 One effective cure against recursion is to eliminate nested procedure declarations and to require a procedure to be declared before the first call to it.
 We see this for example in C, which has been characterized as “glorified assembler language” as a result of being that paragon of efficiency that the Bauer faction valued above all.
 The irony is that the designer of this paragon of efficiency saw no problem in dynamically allocating procedure activation records nor in allowing a procedure to call itself.
 Without modification, the requirement of declaration before call would eliminate the possibility of mutual recursion.
 As this would not give a problem with dynamic activation records, Ritchie relaxed the definition-before-use rule by allowing redundant declarations of procedure headings.
 At the expense of a redundant advance declaration the programmer can define mutually recursive procedures in C.

 Of course we cannot blame the Bauer faction for not having the experience of later workers in the field.
 It is interesting that in 1960 there did exist knowledge that indicated how difficult it is to avoid the need for dynamic allocation when one wants the attractive procedure mechanism of Algol.
 This procedure mechanism is similar to that of lambda calculus, which was known since the 1930s.
-The Algol-60 report is by current standards an extremely compact document.
-Yet it dwarfs definitions of lambda calculus.
-For example, in the lambda calculus is defined in 86 lines distributed over ten definitions.
-It seems clear in this compact definition that lambda calculus does not allow recursive function definitions.
+It seems clear in its compact definition that lambda calculus does not allow recursive function definitions.
 Yet already by 1935 at least two versions had been discovered of the Y combinator, an expression of the lambda calculus.
 And this combinator makes recursive function definitions possible in lambda calculus.

 The lambda calculus is another example of how difficult it is to avoid recursion once one has a simple and general function definition mechanism.
 Again, one cannot blame the Bauer faction for not knowing these things.
 Indeed the use of the Y combinator for recursion did not become widely known until the 1970’s with the publication of books such as .